U.S. move to hold aid strains ties with Pakistan

 Many are made using ammonium nitrate, a common fertiliser smuggled across the border from Pakistan.

-The holdup on U.S. aid was agreed as part of a defence bill that is expected to be passed this week.
+The holdup on U.S. aid was agreed as part of a defense bill that is expected to be passed this week.

 The United States wants "assurances that Pakistan is countering improvised explosive devices in their country that are targeting our coalition forces," Representative Howard McKeon, the Republican chairman of the House Armed Services Committee, told reporters.